-Advice if you're paying someone to take rubbish away
+Advice if you're paying someone to take your rubbish away

 You have a duty of care to ensure that your waste is disposed of correctly.
-If your waste is flytipped by a waste disposal service you have hired, you could face a fine of up to £400.
+If your waste is flytipped by a waste disposal service you have hired, you could face a fine.

-Their advertisements are regularly seen on social media or in local newspapers, often with too good to be true prices.
+Advertisements are regularly seen on social media or in local newspapers, offering waste disposal services, often with too good to be true prices.
 Whilst some waste disposal businesses are legitimate, others are not.
 They charge residents to dispose of waste but then flytip it across Kent.

 We are working with other local Kent councils to catch and prosecute flytippers, where if caught they can face an unlimited fine or a prison sentence.